-- 14.3 micrograms vitamin K (17.9 percent DV)
+- 14.3 micrograms vitamin K (18 percent DV)

-- 8.9 milligrams vitamin C (14.8 percent DV)
+- 8.9 milligrams vitamin C (15 percent DV)

-- 33 micrograms folate (8.3 percent DV)
+- 33.1 micrograms folate (8 percent DV)

-- 205 milligrams potassium (5.9 percent DV)
+- 205 milligrams potassium (6 percent DV)

-- 31 milligrams phosphorus (3.1 percent DV)
+- 0.1 milligrams manganese (5 percent DV)

 1. Natural Aphrodisiac

-In many cultures, pomegranates have been associated with fertility and abundance for centuries because of their many, many seeds, but in recent years, headlines are even raving about pomegranate’s viagra effect.
-A study by Queen Margaret University in Edinburgh found that consumption of pure pomegranate juice significantly increased salivary testosterone levels (average of 24 percent) in addition to positive effects on blood pressure and mood.
-Elevated testosterone can lead to heightened moods and increased sexual desire.
-(5)
+A study by Queen Margaret University in Edinburgh found that consumption of pure pomegranate juice increased salivary testosterone levels in participants by an average of 24 percent, which can lead to heightened mood and increased sexual desire.

 2. Reduce Arthritis and Joint Pain

-3. Fight Cancer
+3. Help Fight Cancer